Wonderful service from start to finish.

 Agile working provides flexibility that allows employees to find the most productive way to complete a task, increasing their wellbeing and job satisfaction.
 Better management of office space can also lead to reduced operating costs.

 While agile working and flexible working may be similar in how they achieve their aim, for example both approaches may allow an employee to work from home, flexible working focuses on the employee, while agile working is focused on the impacts on the business.
-If an employee has made a flexible working request you can first test the arrangement by using a trial period, which you can read more about here.
-If you would like advice on how to implement or reject a flexible working request, or if you are considering putting agile working into practice, you can contact the Employment team on 023 8071 7717 or email firstname.lastname@example.org for guidance.
+If an employee has made a flexible working request you can first test the arrangement by using a trial period.
+If you would like advice on how to implement or reject a flexible working request, or if you are considering putting agile working into practice, you can contact the Employment team on 023 8071 7717 or email email@example.com for guidance.